akuklev/LiterateKotlin/README.md

 Support for higher kinds and type class inheritance can be modeled directly after [Arend](https://arend-lang.github.io/).

 ## Dependent types and refinement types
-Eventually, one should carefully introduce dependent types, following the defensive approach pioneered in Haskell, i.e. without destroying the phase distinction and turning the whole language into a theorem prover.
+Eventually, one should carefully introduce dependent types, following the defensive approach pioneered in Haskell, i.e. without destroying the phase distinction (between compile-time and run-time) and turning the whole language into a theorem prover.

 Combining of such Kotlin features as type-safe builders and flow typing, with custom operators and dependent types, allows for DSLs of unprecedented sophistication.
 For instance, dependent types immediately allow embedding SQL-type queries almost verbatim:
 ```kotlin